NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Saloon Entertainer.md

 Choose two ability boosts.
 One must be to **Charisma** or **Dexterity**, and one is a free ability boost.

 You're trained in the Performance skill and a lore skill of your choice.
-You gain the [[Feats/Virtuosic Performer|Virtuosic Performer]] skill feat.
+You gain the [[Virtuosic Performer|Virtuosic Performer]] skill feat.

 *Source: Pathfinder Guns & Gears*
 *OGL*